steemit/condenser/src/app/help/en/welcome.md

 A reputation score is one way that Steemit measures the amount of value you have brought to the community.

-The higher the reputation, the more votes the account received.
+The higher the reputation, the more upvotes the account received.

 All new users start at 25.

-Your reputation will go up as you earn votes for your posts and comments, but it can come down if they are downvoted (flagged).
+Your reputation will go up as you earn upvotes for your posts and comments, but it can come down if they are downvoted (flagged).

 <a href="#Table_of_Contents">^</a>
 ### <span id="Cashing_out_or_Spending_SBD">Cashing out or Spending SBD</span>